 VIP Drumming

-Welcome to VIP Drumming — a free, accessible resource for Blind, Visually Impaired and Neurodiverse people of any age who want to learn drumming.
+Welcome to VIP Drumming — a free, accessible resource helping Blind, Visually Impaired and Neurodiverse people of any age learn drumming while supporting cognitive development, confidence and wellbeing.

 This project is inspired by the work of the Baluji Music Foundation, a registered charity dedicated to supporting blind musicians.
 Additional background and related work can be found at littledrum.co.uk.